 4. You can work all over the world

 If you’re a certified teacher, you can work from almost anywhere in the world, either in a classroom or on your laptop.
 Yes, absolutely!
-We’re talking magnificent rice fields in Vietnam, unique islands in Thailand, or lively metropolis in South Korea.
+We’re talking magnificent rice fields in Vietnam, unique islands in Thailand, or lively metropolises in South Korea.
 You’ll be able to work and explore simultaneously, whether you’re teaching basic English or a speciality subject in English (e.g. math).
 Do you want to know where the finest TEFL jobs are?
 Check out our Jobs board!

 5. You can be creative